The Québec maritime Blog

 Official tourist routes in Eastern Québec

 The Navigators’ Route takes you along the St. Lawrence River on Route 132, first through the regions of Centre-du-Québec and Chaudière-Appalaches and then across Bas-Saint-Laurent, from La Pocatière to Sainte-Luce.
 Stop in the many rest areas along the way to admire the majestic St. Lawrence.

 Stretching from Saint-André-de-Kamouraska to Saint-Jean-de-la-Lande on Route 289, the Border Route will take you along the border of the province of Québec through picturesque scenery featuring farmland, forests and lakes.

 What to see or do along this tourist route: Lake Pohénégamook and the many activities it offers, magnificent rivers, interpretive panels that highlight key moments in this border territory’s history

-Route des Monts Notre-Dame (Notre-Dame Mountains Route) – Bas-Saint-Laurent
+Notre-Dame Mountains Route (Route des Monts Notre-Dame) – Bas-Saint-Laurent

-What to see or do along this tourist route: Parc national du Lac-Témiscouata, treetop trekking in an old-growth forest (where you can also stay in a log inn), a canyon you can cross via the highest suspension footbridge in the province, a maple economuseum that produces fine alcoholic beverages
+What to see or do along this tourist route: the beach in Sainte-Luce (the perfect place to go for a stroll), an old-growth forest (where you can also spend the night in a log inn), a canyon you can cross via the highest suspension footbridge in the province, a centre that commemorates protests against forced government relocations in the 1970s, Parc national du Lac-Témiscouata, a maple economuseum that produces fine alcoholic beverages and more!

 The Whale Route follows Route 138 from Tadoussac all the way to Kegaska, through a vast region that is known as one of the best places in the world to observe marine mammals.
 To continue your adventure beyond the end of the road, you can board the Bella Desgagnés cargo ship and set off to explore the Lower North Shore!